Spirtix/sodoff/README.md

 - GetDetailedChildList (a lot is still placeholder)
 - ValidateName (needs to do pets, groups, default)
 - GetDefaultNameSuggestion (needs to return unused names)
-- GetUserActiveMissionState (returns the tutorial mission and updates it with progress)
 - SetCommonInventory (some properties are not retained, doesn't support delete)

 #### Currently static or stubbed
-- GetStore (needs to filter out stores from request)
 - GetAllRanks (needs to be populated with what ranks the user has)
 - GetPetAchievementsByUserId (always returns null)
-- GetUserUpcomingMissionState (returns no missions)
-- GetUserCompletedMissionState (returns no missions)
 - GetAchievementTaskInfo (returns a static XML)
 - GetAllRewardTypeMultiplier (returns a static XML)
 - GetBuddyList (returns an emtpy array)